 Implant grade stainless steel is least likely to produce a foreign body reaction or infection in the skin.
 Other safe choices for new piercings are metals such as gold, titanium, or niobium.
-All of these cost more than implant grade stainless steel.
+However, they cost more than implant grade stainless steel.

 What’s up with all the different kinds of jewelry?

 Any type of jewelry used for piercings should be smooth, without scratches or chips.